Please make sure you are following the latest advice on self-isolation.

 Stop unnecessary travel

 Consider very carefully whether you need to carry out face to face meetings that require you to travel across the county and beyond.
-Where possible conduct those meetings by Skype or telephone to avoid direct contact.
+Where possible conduct those meetings by Microsoft Teams or telephone to avoid direct contact.

 As staff working during this COVID-19 period we recognise that alongside supporting those around you, you will also have your own emotional wellbeing needs.
 There is tailored and expert help and support there for you at this time.